olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

                 #project_id: abc123
                 #batch_queue: my_special_partition

+                # you can optionally force running this test locally (e.g., ./<jobscript> instead of through the scheduler)
+                #run_local: 1

                 #### Variables that used to be required and may be useful, but are no longer required:
                 report_cmd: './report_{my_job_name}.sh'
                 walltime: 10